MitchellTesla/Python-3.9.1/README.md

 Python 3.9.1 - Released on February 13, 2021

-This “Python library” contains several different kinds of components, and modifications done by Justin Mitchell.
+The “Python library” contains several different kinds of components, and modifications done by Justin Mitchell.
 Treat all branches besides 'main' as such , experimental!

 The 'main' branch/repository has NO Modifications or Integrations to the Python 3.9.1 stable release, and the standard archive can be downloaded and unpacked in main or viewed unpacked in docs.